firefly-iii/docs/new-docs/advanced-installation/email.md

 ## mandrill

 [Mandrill](https://www.mandrill.com/) is a paid service by MailChimp.
 Find the `MANDRILL_SECRET` and fill it in.
 That should be enough to enable email over Mandrill.
-Please note that I haven't actually tested this.
+Note that I haven't actually tested this.

 ## sparkpost

 [Sparkpost](https://www.sparkpost.com/) is another paid service.
 Find the `SPARKPOST_SECRET` to configure sending email over Sparkpost.
-Please note that I haven't actually tested this.
+Note that I haven't actually tested this.